sirine-chahma/DSCI_532_L02_group207_dashboards/proposal.md

 As mentioned in lecture, in your group of 3 or 4, you are expected to select one of your group members DSCI 531 Lab 4 assignments as a template for your dashboard.
 This is to make sure we do not spend a lot of time looking for a new dataset and understanding it in detail.

-If you prefer, you can also choose to visualize your own data **IF ALL MEMBERS OF YOUR GROUP AGREE TO THIS**.
-Note that the purpose of this first dashboard is to get you familiar with the mechanics of building a dashboard. _If you do choose to use your own data, make sure you clear it with a TA first, and state who approved it in your writeup._ If a TA or instructor has already approved your dataset for DSCI 531 Lab 4, you do not need to get it approved again.

 In your proposal, briefly describe the dataset and the variables that you will visualize.
 Note, all data has to be publicly available since you are required to create a public repo.

-Please note, if your dataset has _a lot_ of columns and you plan to visualize them all, provide a high level descriptor of the variable types.
-For example, indicate that the dataset contains a variety of _demographic variables_ and provide a brief list rather than stating and describing every single variable.
-You may also want to consider visualizing a smaller set of variables given the short duration of this project.

-Example:

-We chose the barley dataset from the vega-datasets python package.
+> We chose the barley dataset from the vega-datasets python package.
 This dataset shows the yields of 10 different varieties of barley at 6 different sites in Minnesota during the years 1931 and 1932.
 It first appeared in the 1934 paper  "Statistical Determination of Barley Varietal Adaption" by the three agronomists who led this experiment: F.R.
 Immer, H.K.
 Hayes, and L. Powers.

-This dataset contains 4 columns : `yield`, `variety`, `year` and `site`.
+> This dataset contains 4 columns : `yield`, `variety`, `year` and `site`.

 > The 10 varieties studied are : Velvet, Trebi, No. 457, No. 462, Peatland, No. 475, Manchuria, Glabron, Svansota, and Wisconsin No 38.